 - Seasoned salt to taste

-- 1. In a large bowl, beat the first eight ingredients until blended.
-Spread over the tortillas; roll up tightly.
-Wrap each with plastic wrap, twisting ends; refrigerate for several hours.
+- 2. Spread over tortillas; roll up tightly.
+Wrap each in plastic, twisting ends to seal; refrigerate several hours.

 Reviews for Appetizer Tortilla Pinwheels

 "These were amazing.
 Served them with salsa.
 To the woman who samples the ends....I do the same thing.
 LOL"